-Sheepy Parish Neighbourhood Development Plan: Screening Determination
+Planning consultation: Sheepy Parish Neighbourhood Plan - SEA Screening opinion

-Thank you for your consultation on the above dated 11 June 2018.
+Thank you for your consultation on the above document dated 20 April 2021 which was received by Natural England on 20 April 2021

 Natural England is a non-departmental public body.
 Our statutory purpose is to ensure that the natural environment is conserved, enhanced, and managed for the benefit of present and future generations, thereby contributing to sustainable development.